codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why was Pavlov's beard so soft?
-Because he conditioned it.
+Which is the fastest growing city in the world?
+Dublin'

 ## Daily Trivia

-Which kind of algorithm is Ron Rivest not famous for creating?
+Who invented the &quot;Spanning Tree Protocol&quot;?
- 1. Secret sharing scheme
+ 1. Radia Perlman
- 2. Stream cipher
+ 2. Michael Roberts
- 3. Asymmetric encryption
+ 3. Vint Cerf
- 4. Hashing algorithm
+ 4. Paul Vixie

 <details>
   <summary>Answer</summary>
-  Secret sharing scheme
+  Radia Perlman
 </details>